grace-ac/sr320.github.io/_posts/2020-04-20-GO-MWU-attempts-update.md

 GitHub issue to get help figuring out files to use: [#908](https://github.com/RobertsLab/resources/issues/908)

 GO-MWU script using those two files: [2019-crab-infection-ALL-GO_MWU.R](https://github.com/RobertsLab/project-crab/blob/master/analyses/GO-MWU/2019-crab-infection-ALL-GO_MWU.R)
+Specified GO-MF (molecular function) because that is what the script from the GO-MWU repo has... just to try it out.

 It worked!!
 Found 15 GO terms at 10% FDR, so continuing on to plotting was good to go.
 Results: [2019-crab-ALL-GO_MWU-results.csv](https://github.com/RobertsLab/project-crab/blob/master/analyses/GO-MWU/2019-crab-ALL-GO_MWU-results.csv)